This location is now closed with no re-opening date.

 The following article is left as-is for historical and archiving purposes.

-Musee du Montparnasse museum in Paris
+Paris Musee du Montparnasse Museum

 This museum was first created in 1951, but closed in the 1970s and it was not until the end of the 1980s that a new Montparnasse museum was created dedicated to the artists from this area of Paris within an artists studio, however, unfortunately as of the start of 2015 this has now CLOSED again.

-It was a photographer by the name of Marc Veax, who was friends with numerous other artists from the Montparnasse area of Paris, who decided to create the Musee du Montparnasse back in 1951 in an area that was once home to the old Academy of Painting.
+It was a photographer by the name of Marc Veax, who was friends with numerous other artists from the Montparnasse area of Paris, who decided to create the Paris Musee du Montparnasse museum back in 1951 in an area that was once home to the old Academy of Painting.

 Musee du Montparnasse facade